ibrahimmoursy/Data-Warehousing/README.md

 ### How To Run

 Firstly, you need to create IAM Role that has read access to S3 bucket, then you need to create the Redshift Cluster and assosiate the IAM role to it.
 After that, u need to fill in the IAM role ARN and the Redshift Cluster configurations into the `dwh.cfg` file.
-Finally run `create_tables.py` file to drop and create the tables and then run `etl.py` to insert the data into the tables
+Finally run `create_tables.py` file to drop and create the tables and then run `etl.py` to insert the data into the tables.